Joel Engardio on San Francisco Issues

-[Click to read Joel's essays on mental illness]
+[Click to read Joel's essays on homelessness and mental illness]

 Joel is a dog person and he knows that dogs are loved as members of many families.
 Dogs are good for kids, seniors and our soul.
 They bring neighbors together and help build community.
 We need more shared, open space for families and responsible dog owners to safely play and relax together.
 We can also be good stewards of the environment without overly restricting where people and pets can go in our parks.
 San Francisco is an urban city of 885,000 people, which means the foremost mission of our parks should be recreation and outdoor access for everyone.

 [Click to read Joel's essays on dogs]

 The definition of progress is forward movement and continuous improvement.
 We won’t solve San Francisco's housing crisis or transportation challenges by being stagnant, looking backward or shouting at history to stop happening.
 We need to embrace the future, embrace change and manage it with common sense solutions.
 We all want buses that run on time, clean streets, places for dogs to run and kids to play soccer, schools we can walk to and more places to live whether we are renters or aspiring homeowners.
 Getting this done will take innovation and helping people who fear change understand how it can work for them.